Myopically Verifiable Probabilistic Certificates for Safe Control and Learning: Probabilistic Safety Certificate

 \subsubsection{Long-term safety and finite time eventuality}

-Importance sampling techniques provide us with efficient computation methods to calculate the probabilities when the nominal control is fixed~\cite{zhang2023optimal, thijssen2015path}.\footnote{For simplicity, we assume $g(X) = \sigma(X)$ as in the path integral formulation.} Assume $N \in \mathcal{N}_d$ is the nominal controller that we are interested in, and $N_s \in \mathcal{N}_d$ is another controller that we have sampled data with.
+Importance sampling techniques provide efficient computation methods to calculate the probabilities when the nominal control is fixed~\cite{zhang2023optimal, thijssen2015path}.\footnote{For simplicity, we assume $g(X) = \sigma(X)$ as in the path integral formulation.} Assume $N \in \mathcal{N}_d$ is the nominal controller of interest, and $N_s \in \mathcal{N}_d$ is another controller that we have sampled data with.
 Let $\mathcal{P}_N$ denote the measure over the classical Wiener space $\Omega = C([0, T ]; \mathbb{R}^n)$ induced by the dynamics~\eqref{eq:discrete_time_dynamics} with $U_k = N(X_k)$, and $\mathcal{P}_{N_s}$ denote the measure associated with the process with $U_k = N_s(X_k)$.
 Note that $N_s$ can output zero values where the process is uncontrolled.
 Let $\tilde{U}_k = N(X_k)-N_s(X_k)$ denote the difference between the nominal controller and the sampled controller, where $X_k$ is the state of the closed-loop system with $N_s(X_k)$.

-Let $S_l = \mathds{1}(X_k \in \mathcal{C}(L), \forall k \in \{1, 2, \cdots , T_d\})$ and $S_f = \mathds{1}(X_k \in \mathcal{C}(L), \text{ for some } k \in \{1, 2, \cdots , T_d\})$ be the indicator function of safety events for long-term safety and finite-time eventuality.
+Let $S_l = \mathds{1}(X_k \in \mathcal{C}(L), \forall k \in \{1, 2, 3, \cdots , T_d\})$ and $S_f = \mathds{1}(X_k \in \mathcal{C}(L), \text{ for some } k \in \{1, 2, 3, \cdots , T_d\})$ be the indicator function of safety events for long-term safety and finite-time eventuality.
 We use $S$ to denote $S_l$ or $S_f$ given context.
-Through importance sampling one can sample $\sprob(z)$ based on controller $N_s$ and take weighted expectation with coefficients $\frac{d\mathcal{P}_N}{d\mathcal{P}_{N_s}}$ to estimate $\sprob(z)$ for $N$ as follows\footnote{Recall that $Z_t = [T, L, \phi(X_t), X_t]$ as defined in~\eqref{eq:Z_definition}.
+Through importance sampling, one can sample $\sprob(z)$ based on controller $N_s$ and take weighted expectation with coefficients $\frac{d\mathcal{P}_N}{d\mathcal{P}_{N_s}}$ to estimate $\sprob(z)$ for $N$ as follows\footnote{Recall that $Z_t = [T, L, \phi(X_t), X_t]$ as defined in~\eqref{eq:Z_definition}.
 Here, we assume that $T$ and $L$ are fixed.
 The lowercase letters $x$, $z$ are used to denote the specific realizations of $X_t$ and $Z_t$.}

 By the Girsanov theorem~\cite{oksendal2013stochastic}, we have